Find the Best Used Cooking Oil Collection Companies for Your Business

 Understanding California's Mandatory Recycling Laws

 The mandate makes recycling FOG a legal requirement, not an optional service.
-Furthermore, it is illegal to pour any grease, oil, or food scraps down sinks, drains, or storm drains1 4.
+Furthermore, it is illegal to pour any grease, oil, or food scraps down sinks, drains, or storm drains.
 Such actions can lead to severe sewer blockages, environmental damage, and significant fines from local sanitation districts.
-For new restaurant builds or establishments undergoing major plumbing modifications, city approval for properly sized and installed grease interceptors or traps is typically required4.
+For new restaurant builds or establishments undergoing major plumbing modifications, city approval for properly sized and installed grease interceptors or traps is typically required.
 These interceptors are a first line of defense, but the oil collected in fryers still needs a dedicated, lawful disposal path.

 The Step-by-Step Process for Oil Collection and Recycling